 After closing, the closing attorney files your deed, and perhaps your mortgage, with the recording office located in the county where you purchased your home.
 This filing process is called recording, and it’s what makes your deed and mortgage part of the public record.

 When to get a real estate attorney

-Even if you’re working with a real estate agent, having an attorney can help your transaction go more smoothly, especially if it’s a complicated one.
+Even if you’re working with a real estate agent and living in a state that doesn’t require an attorney, having one can help your transaction go more smoothly.

-- You’re purchasing a foreclosure, short sale, or estate-sale property
+- Purchasing a foreclosed, short sale, or estate-sale property

-- You hope to use your home to operate a home-based business, short-term rental, or use it in a way that might violate zoning laws
+- Planning to use your home to operate a home-based business, short-term rental, or use it in a way that might violate zoning laws

-- You’re buying a home with environmental issues, such as radon or mold
+- Buying a home with environmental issues, such as radon or mold

-- You’re purchasing a home independently, without an agent
+- Purchasing a home independently, without an agent

 How to find a real estate lawyer